wlinna/Arkhados/guide/index.md

 If an player or a Spirit Stone is in (approximately) melee range, tosses it into the target location.
 Both the tossed enemy and any nearby enemies take damage upon landing.
 Long cooldown.

 #### <img class="spell-icon" src="Images/SpellIcons/MineralArmor.png" />R: Mineral Armor (primary) ####
 Gives the Rock Golem *armor* and *heal over time* buffs for a short period.
 The power of heal is dependent on how much armor there's left.
+Can be cast on allied players.
 Long cooldown.

 #### <img class="spell-icon" src="Images/SpellIcons/MineralArmor.png" />R: Bedrock (secondary) ####
 Instead of gaining *heal over time*, Rock Golem gains high amount of *armor* that absorbs most the damage received.
 Also reduces Rock Golem's movement speed considerably for a short period.